Wright StreetLite: United Kingdom

-Bus Vannin on the Isle of Man were the first company to order the StreetLite, ordering 12 – six 9.5m variants and six 10.8m variants.
-Whilst the 9.5m variants entered service in December 2010 the 10.8m variants which were due in early 2011 were never delivered.

 Padarn Bus took three 9.5 metre StreetLites for services on Anglesey. whilst Maytree Travel obtained six 9.5 metre vehicles.
 Reading Buses have also taken six 9.5 metre variants.
-The first large order for 46 was placed by FirstGroup in April 2011.
+The first large order for 46 was placed by the FirstGroup in April 2011.

-In February 2013, FirstGroup ordered 179 new StreetLites (mostly the 11.5m Max variant with some 10.8m models ordered) to work alongside the four prototype vehicles already at the company.
+In February 2013, the FirstGroup ordered 179 new StreetLites, predominantly in the form of the 11.5m Max variant, to work alongside the four prototype vehicles already at the company.
 In January 2014, a further 301 were ordered, with 274 of them featuring 'Micro Hybrid' technology.
-As at March 2016, FirstGroup operated 570.

 In April 2014, Arriva ordered 97 "Micro Hybrid" StreetLites, 70 of which are the Max (11.5m) variant with 27 others of an unspecified length.
-In March 2015, it ordered a further 50.
+In March 2015, Arriva ordered a further 50 StreetLites.

 Ireland

-The first new Streetlites to enter service in Ireland were delivered to Dublin Bus in 2017 with 2 examples arriving for the 44B route between Glencullen and Dundrum that cannot accommodate double deckers or full length single decks.
+The first new StreetLites to enter service in Ireland were delivered to Dublin Bus in 2017, with 2 examples arriving for the 44B route between Glencullen and Dundrum, a route which could not accommodate double decker buses or full length single-deck buses.

-In 2018 the National Transport Authority ordered a batch of 88 Streetlites which entered service between 2019 and 2020 on Transport for Ireland publicly funded bus services operated by both the public and private sector.
-Of these, 40 were allocated to Go-Ahead Ireland in Dublin with Bus Éireann receiving 43, deploying 17 in Waterford, 12 in Dundalk/Drogheda, 7 in Athlone, 5 in Sligo and 2 in Dublin.
+In 2018, the National Transport Authority ordered a batch of 88 StreetLites, which entered service between 2019 and 2020 on Transport for Ireland contracted bus services.
+Of these, 43 were allocated to Go-Ahead Ireland in Dublin, while Bus Éireann received 43, with 17 entering service in Waterford, 12 in Dundalk and Drogheda, seven in Athlone, five in Sligo and two in Dublin.
 City Direct operate the remaining 5 in Kilkenny.
-All vehicles feature the Transport for Ireland livery.

-In addition, a handful of Streetlites are also operated by smaller operators, including single vehicles for First Aircoach, Express Bus and Whartons Travel.
+In addition, a handful of StreetLites are also operated by smaller operators, including single vehicles for First Aircoach.